tdwg/bdq/tg2/_review/docs/supplement/index.md

 The labels of Tests follow a small number of patterns.

-The general pattern for `SingleRecord` Test labels is {TESTTYPE}_{INFORMATIONELEMENT}_{EVALUATION} where the first part indicates the type of Test, the second part indicates the term or terms that is the target of the Test, and the third part is a concise description of the action or evaluation performed by the Test.
+The general pattern for `Single Record` Test labels is {TESTTYPE}_{INFORMATIONELEMENT}_{EVALUATION} where the first part indicates the type of Test, the second part indicates the term or terms that is the target of the Test, and the third part is a concise description of the action or evaluation performed by the Test.
 * Example: [VALIDATION_DAY_STANDARD](../terms/bdqtest/index.md#VALIDATION_DAY_STANDARD)
   * This is a `Validation` Test,
   * it targets the `Information Element` `dwc:day`,
   * and it evaluates whether the value of `dwc:day` is in standard form (that is an integer in the range 1 to 31 inclusive).
-  * That this is a `SingleRecord` Test is implicit.
+  * That this is a `Single Record` Test is implicit.
 The words used for Evaluations and their definitions are listed in [Evaluations](#evaluations) below.

 These strings are guidance for labels, not a formal normative vocabulary in BDQ.

-The labels of `MultiRecord` tests follow a similar pattern, but prefixed by MULTIRECORD_.
+The labels of `Multi Record` tests follow a similar pattern, but prefixed by MULTIRECORD_.

-The `MultiRecord` `Measures` follow a naming convention of:
+The `Multi Record` `Measures` follow a naming convention of:
 * MULTIRECORD_MEASURE_COUNT_COMPLIANT_{INFORMATIONELEMENT_ACTON} for those that take the outputs of validations as their input and return a count, that it is a validation is implicit.
   * Example: MULTIRECORD_MEASURE_COUNT_COMPLIANT_DAY_STANDARD, which counts the number of records that are COMPLIANT for the Test VALIDATION_DAY_STANDARD.
   * This would generalize as MULTIRECORD_MEASURE_COUNT_{THINGCOUNTED}_{TEST_LABEL}.
 * MULTIRECORD_MEASURE_QA_{CONDITION} for `Measures` that return COMPLETE/NOT_COMPLETE (and have a primary purpose for Quality Assurance.
   * Example: MULTIRECORD_MEASURE_QA_BASISOFRECORD_STANDARD which returns COMPLETE if all records are COMPLIANT for the Test VALIDATION_BASISOFRECORD_STANDARD, and NOT_COMPLETE otherwise.

-All of the `MultiRecord` Tests initially defined in the BDQ Standard are `MultiRecord` `Measures`, though `MultiRecord` tests are not limited to `Measures` in the Framework.
+All of the `Multi Record` Tests initially defined in the BDQ Standard are `Multi Record` `Measures`, though `Multi Record` tests are not limited to `Measures` in the Framework.

 ### 3.13 Parts of Test Labels (non-normative)